 - 1.1.
 This policy has due regard to the related statutory legislation including, but not limited to, the following: - The Education Act 2002 - The School Discipline (Pupil Exclusions and Reviews) (England) Regulations 2012 - The Education and Inspections Act 2006 - The Education Act 1996 - The Education (Provision of Full-Time Education for Excluded Pupils) (England) Regulations 2007 - The European Convention on Human Rights (ECHR) - The Equality Act 2010 - 1.2.
-This policy also has due regard to statutory and non-statutory guidance, including, but not limited to, the following: - DfE (2017) 'Exclusion from maintained schools, academies and pupil referral units in England' - DfE (2016) 'Behaviour and discipline in schools' - DfE (2015) 'Special educational needs and disability code of practice: 0 to 25 years' - DfE (2018) 'Mental health and behaviour in schools' - DfE terminology update the terms 'permanent exclusion' and 'suspension' (for fixed-term exclusions) has been introduced from September 2021 - 1.3.
-This policy will be implemented in conjunction with the following school policies and procedures: - Behaviour Policy - Anti-Bullying Policy - Special Educational Needs and Disability (SEND) Policy - Mental Health and Wellbeing Policy - Child Protection and Safeguarding Policy
+This policy also has due regard to statutory and non-statutory guidance,including, but not limited to, the following: - DfE (2023) 'Exclusion from maintained schools, academies and pupil referral units in England including pupil movement' - DfE (2016) 'Behaviour and discipline in schools' - DfE (2015) 'Special educational needs and disability code of practice: 0 to 25 years' - DfE (2018) 'Mental health and behaviour in schools' - DfE terminology update the terms 'permanent exclusion' and 'suspension' (for fixed-term exclusions) has been introduced fromSeptember 2021 and this updated policy reflects this. - 1.3.
+This policy will be implemented in conjunction with the following schoolpolicies and procedures: - Behaviour Policy - Anti-Bullying Policy - Special Educational Needs and Disability (SEND) Policy - Mental Health and Wellbeing Policy - Child Protection and Safeguarding Policy